donbrowne/magpie-gdp12/trunk/README.txt

 the document root of Apache, but can otherwise be located where the user wishes.

+Make sure the directory containing the Makefile is your current working directory.
 Run the following (where DESTDIR should be the file system path to the folder that serves as the Apache document root, or a subdirectory of that folder) -

   make install DESTDIR=/home/magpie/public_html/